Among the most searched-for people in Italy are: Giovanni Motisi, Attilio Cubeddu, and Renato Cinquegranella

 4. Pasquale Bonavota

-The last of the four most wanted Italian fugitives is Pasquale Bonavota, 49 years old and born in Sant'Onofrio, in the province of Vibo Valentia.
-He is part of the 'Ndrangheta and more precisely of the Bonavota clan, which has always been at war with the Petrolo-Bartolotta family.
+Forty-nine years old and born in Sant'Onofrio, in the province of Vibo Valentia, he was part of the 'Ndrangheta organisation and more precisely of the Bonavota clan, which has always been at war with the Petrolo-Bartolotta family.
 On January 6, 1991, a group from the Petrolo-Bartolotta family shot up the local square in Sant'Onofrio, killing two people and injuring 11.
 It is remembered in Italy as the Epiphany Massacre.

 Pasquale Bonavota, therefore, grew up in a family determined to avenge this attack on their own territory.
 He quickly became the head of his family and is described by Marisa Manzini, Deputy Public Prosecutor of Catanzaro, as "a person who combines two criminal faces: that of an old-fashioned 'ndranghetista', who grew up in a clan that has made violent dynamics the leitmotiv of his life, and that of the offspring who intends to extend his presence beyond the territorial limits of his municipality".